-What Landlords Can’t Do (But Often Do Anyways)
+What Landlords Are Not Allowed to Do (But Often Try)

 Bad Landlords

-The aim of this blog post is to cover some of the things landlords can’t do, or more accurately, hair brained stunts landlords aren’t permitted to do by law (but often do anyways).
-Many of the breaches, despite how seemingly ‘obvious’ and heavily documented, are still, sadly, ignored.
+The aim of this blog post is to cover some of the things landlords in England cannot do, or more accurately, the ill-advised actions that are not legally permitted (but sometimes still still occur in practice).
+Many of these breaches, despite being relatively well-known and clearly set out in law, are still unfortunately ignored.

-While the law isn’t always being broken intentionally (which isn’t a defence by any means, but it’s still better than any malicious alternative), there is an undeniable truth about cockroach landlords crossing the line even though they know better, and that’s because many of them rely on the ignorance of tenants to escape consequences.
-Unfortunately, it’s a gamble most landlords win.
+While the law is not always broken intentionally (which is not a defence in any case, but is still preferable to deliberate misconduct), there is an undeniable issue of some landlords crossing the line despite knowing better.
+In many cases, this happens because they rely on the ignorance of tenants to avoid consequences.
+Unfortunately, it is a gamble that often pays off.

 To be put simply, a tenant has a statutory right to “live in quiet enjoyment“, that means: